 After much anticipation, the Redlands Strada Rossa ride finally came around on March 18, 2017.
-Aside from having one of the coolest names ever for a ride, it features a variety of both on and off road riding which is a format that I have always wanted to ride at an organized event.
-The name, Strada Rossa, means red road in Italian.
+Aside from having one of the coolest names ever for a ride, it features a variety of both on and off-road riding, a format that I have always wanted to ride at an organized event.
+The name, Strada Rossa, means “red road in Italian.
 I presume the red is a reference to the Redlands venue.
 I had never ridden in that area before and I was excited about riding some new trails.
 And to cut to the chase, the ride was everything I hoped it would be.
 And I had some pretty high hopes for this ride.

 |Elapsed Time||Moving Time||Distance||Average Speed||Max Speed||Elevation Gain|

 The event was an hour or two hour drive from home, starting at 8am on Saturday.
 So I splurged and got a cheap motel room near the event so I would not have to get up at 5am and rush out the door.
 Cheap motels can be adventures in themselves.
 The one I stayed at featured the often hyped “continental breakfast”.
 Although to their credit, they did offer something I had never seen before: